 If your project has been added to the pipeline, please contact your Cluster PMO to begin your business case.
-Readiness will be one of the biggest factors that will determine which business cases will proceed to assessment by the Digital Restart Fund Steering Committee or the Delivery and Performance Committee.
+Readiness will be one of the biggest factors that will determine which business cases will proceed to assessment by the Digital Restart Fund Steering Committee.

 Each business case will be reviewed on its merits.
 Before you submit a business case, ensure that you check your facts, understand the problem you are trying to solve, align your project with the NSW Design Standards and be clear on project outcomes.
 Make sure you allow enough time for your business case to be reviewed before submitting your project for approval.

 There are two streams of funding available within the Digital Restart Fund:

 - Projects following the seed funding pathway are now capped at $5 million.
 They are usually in discovery phases, building prototypes or releasing beta services for testing by customers.
 Seed projects require a Lean Business Case.

 - Projects that follow the scale funding pathway that cost more than $5 million, or those moving from seed to scale, are now capped at $20 million.
 They are generally more complex, sometimes multi-year, projects and require a Full Business Case.

 While we can’t predict the future, we still need to share our plans.
 The Lean Business Case is a way for you to clearly explain the value of your project, how you plan to approach your project and its compliance with government policies.
 There is also space for you to talk about any risks that you’ve thought about and how you plan to spend the funds you are requesting.

 This level of funding is allocated to smaller projects going through the customer discovery process, building working prototypes or, where possible, releasing beta services for testing by customers.
 To learn about pre-discovery, discovery, alpha and beta phases that could be funded through the Digital Restart Fund, check out the delivery manual.